BugSplat-Git/bugsplat-dotnet-standard/README.md

 };
 ```

 You can also configure BugSplat to upload log files at crash time.
-You can add as many files as you'd like, but the upload size limit is 2 MB for standard customers and 10 MB for Enterprize customers:
+You can add as many files as you'd like, but the upload size limit is 2 MB for standard customers and 10 MB for Enterprise customers:

 ```cs
 bugSplat.AttachFile(new FileInfo("/path/to/file.txt"));